Kevin McCarthy says he has votes to become US House Speaker

 But the California congressman was still three votes short of the 217 he needed to take the prized gavel.

-The group includes members of the House Freedom Caucus, who argue that Mr McCarthy is not conservative enough to lead them as they work to stymie Democratic President Joe Biden's agenda.
+The dissidents included members of the House Freedom Caucus, who argue that Mr McCarthy is not conservative enough to lead them as they work to stymie Democratic President Joe Biden's agenda.

-Congressman Scott Perry of Pennsylvania said on Twitter he was changing his vote to support Mr McCarthy after voting 11 times against him.
+Congressman Scott Perry of Pennsylvania said on Twitter he was switching to support Mr McCarthy after voting 11 times against him.

-"We're at a turning point," he said.
-He added that a "framework for an agreement is in place" and that his vote for Mr McCarthy was a "good-faith effort".

-Two Republicans who missed votes earlier on Friday are flying back to Washington DC to cast their ballots for Mr McCarthy.
+Two Republicans who missed votes earlier on Friday were flying back to Washington DC to cast their ballots for Mr McCarthy.

-Mr McCarthy has offered a number of concessions to the rebels, including a seat on the influential rules committee, which sets the terms for debate on legislation in the chamber.
+He has offered various concessions to the rebels, including a seat on the influential rules committee, which sets the terms for debate on legislation in the chamber.

-He also agreed to lower the threshold for triggering a vote on whether to unseat the speaker, to only one House member, leading to the possibly that the Republican coalition could easily fracture again even after Mr McCarthy's potential victory.
+He also agreed to lower the threshold for triggering a vote on whether to unseat the Speaker, to only one House member, leading to the possibility that the Republican coalition could easily fracture again even after Mr McCarthy's potential victory.

 Meanwhile, the minority Democrats continued to vote in unison for their leader, New York's Hakeem Jeffries, the first black person ever to lead a party in Congress.

-But it is highly unlikely he could win over enough Republican defectors to win a simple majority of votes in the 435-seat chamber and become Speaker.
+But it is highly unlikely he could win over any Republican defectors to garner the simple majority of votes in the 435-seat chamber needed to become Speaker.

 Friday was the first day that Mr McCarthy's vote count actually surpassed that of Mr Jeffries.